 Curriculum for the General Surgery Residency Program so that all residents follow the same regimen.
 There are no electives or separate "pathways" — all trainees follow the same rigorous regimen.

 The surgical internship consists of acquiring broad basic skills in the general surgical specialties of gastrointestinal, colorectal, surgical oncology and trauma.
-In addition, there are ACGME-mandates exposures in such specialties as neurosurgery, urology, orthopaedics, otolaryngology, anesthesiology, plastic and reconstructive surgery, gynecologic surgery and cardiothoracic surgery.

 After a surgical internship residents are integrated at the PGY-2 level into progressively independent leadership responsibilities, commensurate with the increasing levels of experience.
 This includes surgical exposure to intensive care, as well as trauma, general, vascular, breast, colorectal and endocrine surgery.